There are many ways to make money with your blog, but they are not equal. Your niche will determine which monetization strategies work best.

 1. Affiliate Marketing

 But affiliate marketing isn't just adding random affiliate links to your content.
-People must be motivated to click on your links and buy.
+People MUST be motivated to purchase something.
+They don't just click on your links and buy.

 Here are some post types that work well for affiliate marketers.